thotro/arduino-dw1000/README.md

  * Simple device status querying
  * Simple, comprehensible RX/TX session config and general config API (docs will follow shortly)
  * Automatic tuning of the chip (i.e. as indicated at the various places in the spec)
+ * Simple control over multiple connected chips with one Arduino

 What works so far:
  * SPI communication with the chip